Crime in Washington, D.C.

 By the mid-2000s, crime rates in Washington dropped to their lowest levels in over 20 years, to less than a fifth of record highs.
-As in many major cities, crime remains a notable problem in D.C.
-This is true even in the city's northwestern neighborhoods, which tend to be more affluent and have more entertainment options.
-Violent crime also remains a problem in Ward 8, which has the city's highest concentration of poverty.
+From 2024-2025, the rate of violent crime in DC reached a 30-year low, according to data from the United States Attorney's office.
+In August 2025, President Donald Trump claimed without evidence that Washington, D.C. was "overtaken by violent gangs and bloodthirsty criminals".
+D.C.
+Mayor Muriel Bowser countered Trump's claim, stating that violent crime in the DC area is at its lowest level in three decades.

 Statistics

 According to Uniform Crime Report statistics compiled by the FBI, there were 995.9 violent crimes per 100,000 people reported in the District of Columbia in 2018.
 The District also reported 4,373.8 property crimes per 100,000 during the same period.